hlc1209/ecem202a_project/docs/report.md

 This perfectly solves the bug, without any loss of performance during training on the GPU and inference on the board.

 # 4. Evaluation and Results
+## 4.2 Evaluation on the Test Set

+## 4.1 Real world evaluation
 After the system is migrate from breadboard to PCB, 2 demonstrations are made for fast mode and slow mode.
 Refer to the links below.

 Demo Video for Fast Mode:
 Demo Video for Slow Mode:

 For evaluations, the system is tested with 2 3.7V LiPo battery as the power source shown in figure 4 below.
 Then, the recognition latency and recognition accuracy are tested.
 The recognition accuracy is tested under fast mode and slow mode separately.
-In the testing for slow mode, we count the trial as success if the written character shows up as 1 of the 3 selections on the left panel.
-In the testing for fast mode, only trials where the written character is written on central device are counted successful trials.
-In testing for accuracy, we handwrite each character (0 to 9, a to z, and A to Z) for 5 times and calculate the average accuracy over all characters.
+In the test for slow mode, we count the trial as success if the written character shows up as 1 of the 3 selections on the left panel.
+In the test for fast mode, only trials where the written character is written on central device are counted successful trials.
+When testing for accuracy, we handwrite each character (0 to 9, a to z, and A to Z) for 5 times and calculate the average accuracy over all characters.
 The accuracy for fast mode is 80.6% and the accuracy for slow mode is 95.4%.

 <p align="middle">
     <img src="media/system_setup.jpg" width="100%"/>